-Alfred Stieglitz was one of the most influential and important photographers and artists of the twentieth century.
-Stieglitz was at the forefront in the progression of the photographic medium from scientific experiment into the realm of high art.
-He was also an inspiring promoter of modern art and from the site of his own gallery shone a light on a number of fundamental modern America artists.
+Alfred Stieglitz was one of the most influential artists of the twentieth century, and remained at the forefront in the progression of the photographic medium from scientific experiment into the realm of high art.
+He was also an inspiring promoter of Modern art and through his own gallery shone a light on a number of pioneers of American Modernism.

 All works are available for purchase – please click on an image for further information.

-Stieglitz was born in Hoboken, New Jersey, 1864.
-During his early years Stieglitz won many awards for his photographs across America, where his work detailed the everyday life of the modern times.
-Inspired by the movability of the handheld camera Stieglitz used a 5×4 portable camera and during the period of 1891 and 1901 produced some the most iconic turn of the century photographs we have today.
-During this period he was also the vice-president of The Camera Club of New York, and from this position he pushed the medium of photography into the new century, and into the public eye.
+Alfred Stieglitz was born in Hoboken, New Jersey, in 1864.
+During his early years Stieglitz won many awards for his photographs in America, where his work detailed everyday life.
+Inspired by the movability of the handheld camera, Stieglitz used a 5 x 4 portable camera and during the period between 1891 and 1901 produced some the most iconic turn of the century photographs we have today.
+At this time Stieglitz was also the vice-president of The Camera Club of New York, and from this position he pushed the medium of photography into the new century, and into the public eye.